Skip to main content

 RoleCentral management, scheduling, monitoringLocal workflow execution

-NetworkListens on HTTPS (configurable port)Outbound HTTP to orchestrator
+NetworkListens on HTTPS (configurable port)Outbound HTTP to hub

 StateStores workflows, versions, executions, usersStateless between executions